crossplane/crossplane/INSTALL.md

 - `PRUNE_KEEP` - the minimum number of cached images to keep in the cache.
 Default is 24 images.

 ## CI workflow and options

-Every PR and every merge to master triggers the CI process in [TBD](http://TBD).
+Every PR and every merge to master triggers the CI process in [Jenkins](https://jenkinsci.upbound.io/blue).
 The Jenkins CI will build, run unit tests, run integration tests and Publish artifacts- On every commit to PR and master.
 If any of the CI stages fail, then the process is aborted and no artifacts are published.

-On every successful build Artifacts are pushed to a [s3 bucket](https://release.crossplane.io/).
+On every successful build Artifacts are pushed to a [s3 bucket](https://releases.crossplane.io/).
 On every successful master build, images are uploaded to docker hub in addition.

+Based on nature of the PR, it may not be required to run full regression or users may want to skip build all together for trivial changes like documentation changes.
+Based on the PR body text, Jenkins will skip the build or skip some tests:

+  * [skip ci] - if this text is found in the body of PR, then Jenkins will skip the build process and accept the commit